-The Sagas of Icelanders describes the fearless Viking woman Freydis Eiríksdóttir’s battle against Indians in North America in the early 1000’s.
-Pregnant, with sword and bare breasts she scares the “Skrælingar” to flee.
+The Sagas of Icelanders (Old Norse: Íslendingasǫgur) describes the fearless and strong-willed Viking woman Freydis Eiríksdóttir’s battle against Indians in North America in the early 1000’s.
+Pregnant, with sword and bare breasts she scares the “Skrælingar” Indians to flee.

 According to the Saga of Erik the Red and the Saga of the Greenlanders, Freydis around the year 1009 sailed from Greenland to Vinland in North America, the first of two long expeditions to the New World.